-13. Working with Fixture Personalities
+14. Fixture Personalities

 For each type of fixture, the console has a "personality" file which tells it how to control the fixture, which channel is the dimmer (HTP) channel, and a large amount of other fixture-specific information.
 When you patch each fixture, you tell the console which personality to use for it.